Compliance

 Tal Ovadia

-Understand the value of a risk-based approach to Compliance, with anecdotes
+Understand the value of a risk-based approach to Compliance, with Anecdotes

 Risk and Compliance?
 Or maybe, Compliance and risk?
 The difference is not merely a semantic one, it is philosophical.
 Some GRC managers believe that risk assessments are just something you have to do in order to comply with certain frameworks.
 Others believe that your entire Compliance program should be built on a risk-based approach.